Larry Hama: Other work

 In February 2008, Devil's Due Publishing published Spooks, a comic book about a U.S. government antiparanormal investigator/task force.
 Hama created the military characters and R.A.
 Salvatore the monster characters.
 He was also the writer of DDP's Barack the Barbarian series, a Conan the Barbarian parody starring U. S. President Barack Obama.

 On September 19, 2012, Hama released his three-part vampire novel entitled The Stranger.

 On December 17, 2012, Hama portrayed himself in a Christmas-themed episode of the Adult Swim series Robot Chicken.

 In 2014, Hama began working with award-winning filmmaker Mark Cheng on an original film project, called Ghost Source Zero.
 The film was distributed by Sony Pictures in 2018.

-In August 2014, Red Giant Entertainment announced that Larry Hama was writing the company's new Monster Isle monthly series debuting in November.
+In August 2014, Red Giant Entertainment announced that Hama would be writing the company's new Monster Isle monthly series debuting that November.

+On October 11, 2024, the Harvey Awards announced that Hama was one of five comics creators to be inducted into the Harvey Awards Hall of Fame at the 36th annual Harvey Awards ceremony on October 18 at the New York Comic Con.
+The other four inductees were Arthur Adams, Akira Toriyama, Sergio Aragonés, and John Buscema.
+Hama reacted to the accolade by stating, "I am deeply honored to be inducted into the Harvey Awards Hall of Fame.
+I first met Harvey Kurtzman in 1966, when as a student at the High School of Art and Design, I would visit the office of HELP! magazine.
+He and art director Terry Gilliam were extremely kind to this nerdy fanboy cartoonist wannabe, and opened flat-file drawers to show me original art by R. Crumb, Willy Elder, John Severin, Jack Davis, and many others.
+His open, welcoming nature made me feel that my goals were not as unreachable as I feared them to be.”